ngs00/SSIN/README.md

 ## Dataset

-The IR spectrum dataset is available at https://webbook.nist.gov/chemistry
+The IR spectrum dataset is available at https://webbook.nist.gov/chemistry.
+The metadata of the dataset was uploaded to https://github.com/ngs00/ssin.